Housing building, Strasbourg

 Geotechnical engineer: Cebtp Ginger

-Construction works beginning 2017
+Construction work beginning 2017

 Strasbourg Eurométropôle Climate plan